matrix-org/matrix-spec-proposals/proposals/4144-per-message-profile.md

 can be considered to be the same user, but the same ID in the same room from different accounts are considered to be different users.

+The field is allowed for all message events, which currently means `m.room.message` and `m.sticker`.
+A future MSC may expand the field to other events, such as reactions.

 ### Encrypted avatars
 Because the profile is inside the ciphertext in encrypted events, the entire profile can be hidden from the server, as long as the avatar is also encrypted.